 Triggered by the definitions discussed above, the Compact at Section 11 requires the Tribe to implement State environmental law and regulations for on-reservation projects.
-These provisions apply to any construction or renovation at the Gaming Facility beyond the Gaming Spaces to "other activity involving a physical change to the reservation environment, the principal purpose of which is directly related to the activities of the Gaming Operation."43 Further, section 11.15(c) requires the Tribe to enter into intergovernmental agreements with the County, the City, and Caltrans prior to commencement of a project.
-Section 11.15(a)(1)-(2) requires that these intergovernmental agreements include compensation (payment) from the Tribe to the local governments for mitigation of effects on public safety and for public services provided to the Tribe.
+These provisions apply to any construction or renovation at the Gaming Facility- i.e., the entire casino-resort complex - and "any activity involving a physical change to the reservation environment, the principal purpose of which is directly related to the activities of Gaming Operation."
+Further, section 11.15(e) requires the Tribe to enter into intergovernmental agreements with the County, the City, and Caltrans prior to commencement of a project.
+Section 11.15(b)(3) requires that these intergovernmental agreements include compensation (payment) from the Tribe to the local governments for mitigation of effects on public safety and for public services provided to the Tribe.
 In effect, any project funded by, organized by, or related to, the Tribe's gaming business enterprise will trigger these provisions.

-As written, these provisions address potential environmental impacts from on-reservation tribal activity that is not directly related to regulating the Gaming Spaces.
-Instead, Section 11 reaches far beyond a renovation of the casino floor, for example, to any renovations in the entire facility that does not involve the Gaming Spaces to any other renovations or construction of on-reservation business operated by the Tribe's gaming business enterprise.
-Moreover, the requirement to enter into an intergovernmental agreement prior to commencement of a project provides local governments an effective veto over an on-reservation Tribal project.
+As written, these provisions address potential environmental impacts from on-reservation tribal activity that is not directly related to the "roll of the dice and the spin of the wheel."
+Instead, Section 11 reaches far beyond a renovation of the casino floor, for example, to any renovations in the entire resort complex, and any other renovations or construction of on-reservation business operated by the Tribe's gaming business enterprise.
+Moreover the requirement to enter into an intergovernmental agreement prior to commencement of a project provides local governments an effective veto over an on-reservation Tribal project.
 Therefore, these provisions, as written, fall outside of the narrow range of topics IGRA permits in a compact and must be disapproved.

 The Tribe and the State submitted supplementary information, which argued that these provisions were narrowly tailored to identify and address any potential "negative externalities caused by gaming."
 The State further argued that the environmental review is effectuated not through application of state law within the reservation, but through a Tribal Environmental Protection Ordinance (TEPO).
-Section 11.2 of the Compact requires that the Tribe adopt an ordinance that "will incorporate the relevant policies and purposes of NEPA [the National Environmental Policy Act] and CEQA [California Environmental Quality Act] consistent with legitimate governmental interests of the Tribe and the State, as reflected in section 11.0."
-Although this passage is similar to Section 10.8 of the 1999 Compact, the Compact goes on to require the Tribe to "submit its [TEPO] to the State" and, "[i] f the State identifies aspects of the [TEPO] that it believes are inconsistent with section 11.0, the matter will be resolved in accordance with the dispute resolution provisions of section 13.0."44 That Section governs dispute resolution, including binding arbitration, which means that the TEPO could ultimately be imposed by an arbitration decision.
+Section 11.2 ofthe Compact requires that the Tribe adopt an ordinance that "will incorporate the relevant policies and purposes of NEPA [the National Environmental Policy Act] and CEQA [California Environmental Quality Act]."
+Although this passage is similar to Section 10.8 of the 1999 Compact, the Compact goes on to require the Tribe to "submit its [TEPO] to the State" and, "[i]f the State identifies aspects of the [TEPO] that it believes are inconsistent with section 11.0, the matter will be resolved in accordance with the dispute resolution provisions of section 13.0."46 That Section governs dispute resolution, including binding arbitration, which means that the TEPO could ultimately be imposed by an arbitration decision.